tvillarete/ipod-classic-js/README.md

 Here's a breakdown of the Full Stack:
 #### Frontend:
 - JS: TypeScript, React (Hooks, Context)
-- Styles: Styled Components, Framer Motion (for some of the animations)
+- CSS: Styled Components, Framer Motion (for some of the animations)
 - Textures/Icons: All SVGs created by me in Figma
-- API: GraphQL
+- API: Spotify Web Playback SDK / Apple MusicKit JS

-#### Backend
-- API: Laravel (PHP) with GraphQL middleware
-- DB: MySQL

 ## Running Locally